KnifeDad/Quiz-Me-Bro/README.md

 ## 🙏 Acknowledgments

-- Thanks to all the contributors who help make this project better
+- Thanks to the EdX Bootcamp for providing the starter code which I modified
 - Special thanks to the React and TypeScript communities
 - And of course, thanks to coffee ☕ for keeping us coding!